Hydride

-Almost all of the elements form binary compounds with hydrogen, the exceptions being He, Ne, Ar, Kr, Pm, Os, Ir, Rn, Fr, and Ra.
+Almost all of the elements up to Cf form binary compounds with hydrogen, the exceptions being He, Ne, Ar, Kr, Pm, Rn, Fr, and Ra.
 Exotic molecules such as positronium hydride have also been made.

 Bonds

 Bonds between hydrogen and the other elements range from being highly ionic to somewhat covalent.
 Some hydrides, e.g. boron hydrides, do not conform to classical electron counting rules and the bonding is described in terms of multi-centered bonds, whereas the interstitial hydrides often involve metallic bonding.
 Hydrides can be discrete molecules, oligomers or polymers, ionic solids, chemisorbed monolayers, bulk metals (interstitial), or other materials.
 While hydrides traditionally react as Lewis bases or reducing agents, some metal hydrides behave as hydrogen-atom donors and act as acids.

 Applications

 Tris(trimethylsilyl)silane is an example of a hydride with a weak bond to H. It is used as a source of hydrogen atoms.

 Metal hydrides (e.g. H_{2}RhCl(PPh_{3})_{2} derived from Wilkinson's catalyst) are intermediates in hydrogenation catalysis.